City Lit contemporary collage projects 2

 What level is the course and do I need any particular skills?

-The course is open to all levels from “absolute beginners” intermediate students and artists alike.
-We ask that you bring an open mind and sense of adventure.
+The course is open to all levels from “absolute beginners” to intermediate students and artists alike.
+We ask that you bring an open mind and a sense of adventure.

 How will I be taught, and will there be any work outside the class?

 The course will be delivered through practical exercises and demonstrations, supported with one to one tutorials and group discussions.
-Visual lectures will guide your creative journey and critical judgement that will support your practical progress.
-Students will be given a list of contemporary artists in conjunction with the lectures and a comprehensive course diary for each session.
+Visual lectures will guide your creative journey and critical judgement to support your practical progress.

 Are there any other costs?
 Is there anything I need to bring?